tlalexandre/HugoMarquisCoaching/TESTING.md

 ## Device Testing

-The website was tested on a variety of devices, including Desktop, Laptop, Huawei P30 Pro, and Samsung tablet, to ensure that it displayed well on screens of different sizes, both in portrait and landscape orientations.
+The website was tested on a variety of devices, including Desktop, Laptop, Google Pixel 6, and Samsung tablet, to ensure that it displayed well on screens of different sizes, both in portrait and landscape orientations.
 The website functioned as expected, and its responsive design was validated using Chrome developer tools on various devices, ensuring that the layout remained structurally sound across different screen dimensions.

 ### Lighthouse